puremourning/vim/rfc-argument-hints.md

-In their simplest form, these provide a list of identifiers which are semantically valid to be inserted at the current cursor position (or the result of the equivalent of omnifunc's 'findstart' request).
+In their simplest form, these provide a list of identifiers which are semantically valid to be inserted at the current cursor position (or the result of the equivalent of omnifunc's 'findstart' request), using the insert-mode completion APIs provided by Vim.

-I happen to be one of the maintainers of YouCompleteMe, and a daily user of it.
-One of the most commonly requested features for YouCompleteMe is the ability to display, as well as semantically correct identifiers, the valid arguments for function calls.
+One of the most commonly requested features for YouCompleteMe is the ability to display the valid arguments for function calls, as well as semantically correct identifiers.
+This feature is known as "argument hints", "parameter completions", "signature help" or suchlike.
+[Microsoft's Language Server Protocol][lsp] refers to them as "Signature Help".

+# Illustrative example

 For example, the user types something like the following, with the cursor on `^`: